-Recent research from analysts IDC revealed annual software spending will surpass $600 billion by 2021.
+Gartner research revealed that worldwide IT spending is projected to total $3.9 trillion in 2021, an increase of 6.2% from 2020.
 With the continuing adoption of cloud computing, much of this software will be Software-as-a-Service (SaaS); particularly as SaaS software can be purchased with ease by employees outside of the IT department.
 With so much software deployed – both in the cloud and on-premise – it is increasingly difficult for organizations to keep tabs on the applications installed.

 According to Gartner, companies can reduce their software expenditure by up to 30% through simple, but effective, software portfolio management and optimization.
-Effective software asset management (SAM) can provide businesses with a detailed insight of all the different applications that are in use, so that they can identify applications which are redundant or carry out similar functions, and determine whether they are actually at all needed.
+Effective software asset management (SAM) can provide businesses with detailed insight into all the applications currently in use so they can identify redundant applications and eliminate any that are not needed.